hylo-lang/specification/spec.md

 ### Consuming expressions

-1. A value expression is consuming if and only if its evaluation may end the lifetime of one or objects not created by the expression's evaluation.
+1. A value expression is consuming if and only if its evaluation may end the lifetime of one or more objects not created by the expression's evaluation.

 ## Infix expressions